Site-Specific Pieces

 • WHERE CAN I FIND THEM?

-That piece as well as my second piece, Embrace the Meandering Path form a diptych on Seattle public spaces called Impressions of the Fading Public Realm and were included in CoCA’s recent exhibition titled Byproduct & Prototype which ran from March 6th through April 19th 2025.
+Additionally, my first two pieces - Reading Room (interrupted) & Embrace the Meandering Path - are part of a series on Seattle public spaces called Impressions of the Fading Public Realm and were included in CoCA Seattle’s exhibition titled Byproduct & Prototype in Spring 2025.

 • Why do this?